Equity Price Discovery with Informed Private Debt

 Date Written: May 24, 2019

-Equity markets fail to account for value-relevant non-public information enjoyed by syndicated loan participants and reflected in publicly posted loan prices.
-A long-short strategy that buys (sells) the equities of firms whose debt has recently appreciated (depreciated) earns monthly alphas of 1.4 to 2.2%.
-The strategy returns do not appear consistent with risk-based explanations, nor are they affected by drivers of firm-specific attention, including having loan returns publicly reported in the Wall Street Journal.
-Instead, when we condition on the subsample of equities held by mutual funds that also trade in syndicated loans, returns to the strategy are eliminated.
+Equity markets fail to account for value-relevant non-public information enjoyed by syndicated loan participants and reflected in publicly-posted loan prices.
+A long-short strategy that buys (sells) the equities of firms whose loans have recently appreciated (depreciated) earns large risk-adjusted returns, suggesting a surprising and economically important level of segmentation across the same firm's capital structure.
+The information lag captured by trading strategy returns is not affected by drivers of firm-specific attention, including publication of loan returns in the Wall Street Journal.
+Instead, returns to the strategy are eliminated among equities held by mutual funds that also trade in syndicated loans.

 Keywords: Syndicated loans, private information, stock returns, return predictability, market integration